Albyhua/ProjectOne/README.md

 *GIVEN a recipe search website
 *WHEN I open the website
-*THEN I am greeted with a title, a search bar, my search history, and a bunch of random(?) recipes *WHEN I click on a recipe
+*THEN I am greeted with a title, a search bar, and my search history *WHEN I click on a recipe
 *THEN I am brought to a more detailed description of that recipe including ingredients and steps for preparation *WHEN I type in the search bar